ADORSYS-GIS/eID-Server/test-eService/README.md

 ├── styles/                # Global styles and Tailwind CSS └── docs/                  # Specification documents
 ```

-### Adding New Features

-1. Update type definitions in `types/eid.ts`
-2. Modify UI components in `pages/index.tsx`
-3. Update SOAP client in `lib/soapClient.ts`
-4. Add API endpoints in `pages/api/`

 ## Specifications

 This implementation follows:

 - **TR-03130 Part 1** - eID-Server specifications
 - **TR-03124 Part 1** - eID-Client specifications
-- **eIDAS** - European electronic identification standards

 See the `docs/` folder for detailed specifications and example payloads.

-## Security Notes

-- Always use HTTPS in production
-- Implement proper certificate validation for mTLS
-- Validate all input data
-- Use secure session management
-- Implement proper error handling

 ## License

 This project is for testing purposes only.
 Follow applicable regulations and standards for production use.

-## Support

-For issues and questions:

-- Check the specification documents in `docs/`
-- Review the example payloads in `docs/examples-payloads.xml`
-- Ensure your eID-Server is properly configured
-- Verify TLS certificates and network connectivity